ds5110/nemsis-911/README.md

 Documentation for these decisions was not present at the time we undertook this project, so we decided to develop a new framework for filtering and documenting what criteria and features are used to select the relevant cardiac arrest cases.
 Our framework includes:
 * A `constants` module within the `src` code directory, that outlines which fields were used to filter on, and what relevant codes for each field were included / excluded.
-* A feature tracking spreadsheet **LINK TO BENS SPREADSHEET HERE**, with organizes the required features, what codes are needed for each, the confirmation status, and other details about how features are selected and confirmed to be accurate.
+* A [feature tracking spreadsheet](https://docs.google.com/spreadsheets/d/1itRIrm4ZgBMZ5gT9QAdrT_sQoTpwuaHUNwGkFqIrJ78/edit?usp=sharing), with organizes the required features, what codes are needed for each, the confirmation status, and other details about how features are selected and confirmed to be accurate. *Note: if any problems accessing the features spreadsheet persist, reach out to Ben Darby for access. darby.b@northeastern.edu*

 Being methodical about selecting these features and implementing the filters is required, because the inclusion or exclusion of certain codes may add or remove thousands of PCRs, which can have a large impact on the results of any analysis.
 Our methodology resulted in a relevant case count of 95,000 PCRs.
 For the starting features and filters our group implemented: